noviicee/Look-Into-Form/README.md

 # Look-Into-Form
-`Use Look Into Form to teach mathematics in a more efficient way.`
+`Use Look Into Form to teach geometry and shapes in a more efficient way.`

 ![visualize](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRC2AJAAW0Pl5A5inonQVaMlKpgna_yTtOLkA&usqp=CAU)